crescent-network/crescent/docs/cli/liquidamm.md

 ## Rewards

-Query current farming rewards for the particular liquid farm
+Query current rewards for the particular public position

 Usage